Diethyl malonate: Structure and properties

-Malonic acid is a rather simple dicarboxylic acid, with two the carboxyl groups close together.
+Malonic acid is a rather simple dicarboxylic acid, with two carboxyl groups close together.
 In forming diethyl malonate from malonic acid, the hydroxyl group (−OH) on both of the carboxyl groups is replaced by an ethoxy group (−OEt; −OCH2CH3).
 The methylene group (−CH2−) in the middle of the malonic part of the diethyl malonate molecule is neighboured by two carbonyl groups (−C(=O)−).

-The hydrogen atoms on the carbon adjacent to the carbonyl group in a molecule is significantly more acidic than hydrogen atoms on a carbon adjacent to alkyl groups (up to 30 orders of magnitude).
+The hydrogen atoms on the carbon adjacent to the carbonyl group in a molecule are significantly more acidic than hydrogen atoms on a carbon adjacent to alkyl groups (up to 30 orders of magnitude).
 (This is known as the α position with respect to the carbonyl.)
 The hydrogen atoms on a carbon adjacent to two carbonyl groups are even more acidic because the carbonyl groups help stabilize the carbanion resulting from the removal of a proton from the methylene group between them.
 The extent of resonance stabilization of this compound's conjugate base is suggested by the three resonance forms below: